geoserver/geoserver/doc/en/user/source/community/keycloak/index.rst

     .. figure:: images/keycloak_client002.png
        :align: center

-2. Set the `access-type` of client as appropriate.
+3. Set the `access-type` of client as appropriate.
 If your GeoServer instance is depending on another service for authentication (eg: NGINX auth plugin) then you should probably select *bearer-only*.
-   Otherwise, you should probably select *public*.
+   Otherwise, you should probably select *confidential*.

     .. figure:: images/keycloak_client003.png
        :align: center

-3. Add the the *ADMINISTRATOR* and *AUTHENTICATED* `client-role <http://www.keycloak.org/docs/2.5/server_admin/topics/roles/client-roles.html>`_ to the `geoserver-client` in Keycloak.
+4. Add the the *ADMINISTRATOR* and *AUTHENTICATED* `client-role <http://www.keycloak.org/docs/2.5/server_admin/topics/roles/client-roles.html>`_ to the `geoserver-client` in Keycloak.

     .. figure:: images/keycloak_client004.png
        :align: center